digitalheir/mathy-unicode-characters/README.md

 This repository exists to make it easier to map between Unicode characters and various other markup languages when typing math, most notably LaTeX and Mathematica.

 It is based on an XML file [published by W3C](https://www.w3.org/TR/unicode-xml/).
 The document has been withdrawn since 2016 but is still tremendously useful.
-(Slightly revised XML file is mirrored [here](https://github.com/digitalheir/mathy-unicode-characters/blob/master/java/src/main/resources/unicode.xml).)
+(XML file is mirrored [here](https://github.com/digitalheir/mathy-unicode-characters/blob/master/java/src/main/resources/unicode.xml), slightly revised to [fix errors](https://github.com/digitalheir/mathy-unicode-characters/issues?q=label%3Abug).)

 ## Website
 The full list of Unicode characters and their conversions is searchable on [a related website](https://digitalheir.github.io/mathy-unicode-characters/).